SpawnerSwarm/SwarmBot-Docs/deadlywelcome.md

 --Submission Proccess--
 The specifics on what is allowed for builds is detailed in the deadly runners information, please do ``!help deadlyrunners`` to recieve a pm detailing the information.
-Submissions are to go to @Zealous Vindictor#3277 , who will determine if the submitted build is objectively better than the previous build.
+Submissions are to be private messaged to @Zealous Vindictor#3277 , who will determine if the submitted build is objectively better than the previous build.
 If so, your build will be posted, and you will be awarded the mastery title for the build, and the previous build will be archived.